CubbyFlow/CubbyFlow/3RD-PARTY.md

 ---

-CubbyFlow-v0 uses portion of cmake-init with modification.
+CubbyFlow uses portion of cmake-init with modification.
 Original code from: https://github.com/cginternals/cmake-init

 Copyright (c) 2012-2015 Computer Graphics Systems Group at the Hasso-Plattner-Institute, Germany.